10 Ways to Diversify Streams of Revenue for Nonprofits

 3. Go global.

 Many of us receive fundraising email marketing from the same 20 charities every single month.
 And that makes sense because it can feel like there are only so many interested donors, and if not them, then who?
-If you feel like your prospective donor pool has dried up, try expanding your outreach to other states and even other countries.
+If you feel like your prospective donor base has dried up, try expanding your outreach to other states and even other countries.
 To get you started, we’ve put together this handy guide to building a global donor network.

 4. Think peer-to-peer.

 One of the best ways to diversify is to embrace lots of smaller individual donations rather than being overly reliant on narrow major gift fundraising.
 You cultivate community with your dedicated supporters while growing your network to include everyone they know.
-Then, with thousands of donors engaged in peer fundraising campaigns, you won’t break a sweat if a few stop giving.
+Then, with thousands of loyal donors engaged in peer fundraising campaigns, you won’t break a sweat if a few stop giving.

 5. Plug into corporate giving.

 Nowadays, corporations are being called on to do more than create value for shareholders, and that’s good news for nonprofits.
 You can capitalize on recent corporate responsibility trends by including matching-gift opportunities on your donation form and ensuring everyone is aware of the opportunity.
-Furthermore, reach out to businesses about various sponsorship opportunities.
+Furthermore, reach out to businesses about various corporate sponsorship opportunities.

 6. Make some passive income.